sogou/workflow/docs/en/about-upstream.md

 1. Each Upstream is an independent reverse proxy
 2. Accessing an Upstream is equivalent to using an appropriate strategy to select one in a group of services/targets/upstream and downstream for access
-3. Upstream has load balancing, error handling and service governance capabilities.
+3. Upstream has load balancing, error handling, circuit breaker and other service governance capabilities
+4. For multiple retries of the same request, Upstream can avoid addresses that already tried
+5. Different connection parameters can be configured for different addresses through Upstream
+6. Dynamically adding/removing target will take effect in real time, which is convenient for any service discovery system

 ### Advantages of Upstream over domain name DNS resolution

-Both upstream and domain name DNS resolution can configure a group of ip to a host, but
+Both Upstream and domain name DNS resolution can configure a group of ip to a host, but

 1. DNS domain name resolution doesn’t address port number.
 The service DNS domain names with the same IP and different ports cannot be configured together; but it is possible for Upstream.
 2. The set of addresses corresponding to DNS domain name resolution must be ip; while the set of addresses corresponding to Upstream can be ip, domain name or unix-domain-socket